Black Information Network

 Black Information Network (BIN) is a radio network and content brand owned by iHeartMedia.
 Launched on June 30, 2020, it is an all-news radio network of stations targeting African American communities, carrying mostly important national news headline stories as well as current events and special interest features.
 Some stations also incorporate local news, traffic, weather, and sports updates into the network feed.
-Tony Coles is the network's president and Tanita Myers is the news director.
+Tony Coles is the network's president and Tanita Myers was the network's first news director.
+Since January 2025 the team has been led by Vice President of News and Content Terry Foxx.